 Farmers Markets of Minneapolis Collaborative

-There are nearly 30 farmers markets and mini-markets operating in Minneapolis in 2018.
+There are nearly 30 farmers markets and mini-markets operating in Minneapolis.
 The Farmers Markets of Minneapolis collaborative officially formed in early 2017.
 Current activities include collaborative metrics collection, marketing, technical assistance and other collaborative opportunities to build a more connected, accessible and effective market system, in partnership with the City of Minneapolis, University of Minnesota, Homegrown Minneapolis Food Council, Minnesota Department of Agriculture and other market champions.
 The collaborative welcomes and encourages all markets to participate.

 The Market Bucks incentive matches up to ten dollars worth of coupons per day to customers who use SNAP benefits to purchase eligible foods at participating farmers markets.
 Participating markets are noted on our Farmers Markets of Minneapolis map and downloadable list.
 For more information on how you or a farmers market near you can get involved, please contact Hunger Solutions.

 Resources for starting and maintaining a farmers market or mini market in Minneapolis

 Vendors - Find permit information on the Health Department Farmers Market Webpage

 Opening or operating a farmers' market in Minneapolis requires approval and licensing.
 There are different types of farmers market licenses/permits depending on the type of market the applicant wants to operate.
 Public Market is a defined place regulated by the city for the selling and buying of farm products and other market related products.
 The three (3) categories of recognized and licensed public markets include:

 For a directory of all Minnesota farms, markets and garden centers visit the Minnesota Grown Directory.